ACRLab/snazzy/paper/paper.md

 # Acknowledgments

-We acknowledge Newt PenkoffLidbeck and Berfin Azizoglu for feedback on the manuscript. his work was partially supported by R00….
+We acknowledge Newt PenkoffLidbeck and D. Berfin Azizoglu for feedback on the manuscript.
+This work was partially funded by NINDS and the BRAIN initiative (R00NS119295).

 # References